 View room, roommate, and meal plan assignments

-You can view room, roommate, and meal plan assignment information in the MyHousing website in late July.
+You can view room, roommate, and meal plan assignment information in the MyHousing website, available approximately August 1st.

 Submit your name recording by August 1st

 Each year the Office of Advising and Co-curricular Programs records each incoming student’s name as a reference throughout their time on campus.
-Most notably the recording is reviewed before your name is announced at commencement in the Spring of 2026!
+Most notably the recording is reviewed before your name is announced at commencement!

 Please direct any questions to email@example.com

-By August 22, complete the Student Awareness Training
+Complete the Student Awareness Training by August 1st

 As part of our comprehensive prevention program, first-year students and transfer students are required to complete a student awareness training.
 This training will empower you to make well-informed decisions about issues that affect your time at Lafayette as well as after graduation.
 Students will receive communication directly from the College regarding registration.